Hardening NixOS

 sudo clamscan -r ~/home

-uses a different user that doesn't have permission to scan your files.
-You can
+pkgs.clamavwith the cron job OR theclamd-daemonmodule.clamdscanis for software integration and uses a different user that doesn’t have permission to scan your files.
+You can useclamdscan --fdpass /path/to/scanto pass the necessary file permissions.
+NOTE:clamdscanruns in the background, you can watch it withtop.

 Security information: Changing SSH configuration settings can significantly impact the security of your system(s).
 It is crucial to have a solid understanding of what you are doing before making any adjustments.
 Avoid blindly copying and pasting examples, including those from this Wiki page, without conducting a thorough analysis.
 Failure to do so may compromise the security of your system(s) and lead to potential vulnerabilities.
-Take the time to comprehend the implications of your actions and ensure that any changes made are done thoughtfully and with care. --NixOS Wiki
+Take the time to comprehend the implications of your actions and ensure that any changes made are done thoughtfully and with care. –NixOS Wiki

-ssh-keygen, this is recommended unless
+ssh-keygen, this is recommended unless you have a good reason for not using it.

 RSA.
 You can also specify the key derivation function (KDF) rounds to

-strengthen protection even more.ssh-keygen -t ed25519 -a 32 -f ~/.ssh/id_ed25519_github_$(date +%Y-%m-%d) -C "SSH Key for MdBook"
+ssh-keygen -t ed25519 -a 32 -f ~/.ssh/id_ed25519_github_$(date +%Y-%m-%d) -C "SSH Key for GitHub"

--t is for type
+-tis for type -

--a 32 sets the number of KDF rounds.
-The standard is usually good enough,
+-a 32sets the number of KDF rounds.
+The standard is usually good enough, adding extra rounds can make it harder to brute-force. -

--f is for filename
+-fis for filename

 {config, ...}: {